Toward quantum tunneling from excited states: Recovering imaginary-time instantons from a real-time analysis: Complex time in quantum tunneling

-To understand the origin of this contradiction, we note that, on a qualitative level, the cases of tunneling from the false vacuum and from an excited state differ by the asymptotic behavior of the instanton: whereas in the first case the instanton converges toward the false vacuum, the latter undergoes an infinite, periodic motion, rendering the Wick rotation highly non-trivial.
-A simple way around this issue would be to avoid the Wick rotation entirely and evaluate the path integral in real time.
+To understand the origin of this contradiction, we note that, on a qualitative level, the case of tunneling from the false vacuum is unique due to the asymptotic behavior of the corresponding instanton: it converges towards the false vacuum, whereas a generic solution would undergo an infinite, periodic motion.
+A simple way around the complications arising from the latter case would be to avoid the Wick rotation entirely and evaluate the path integral in real time.
 This idea has been pursued in Ref.~\cite{Ai:2019fri}, which analyzes tunneling out of a false vacuum by performing a Wick rotation $t \to e^{- i \epsilon} t$ and taking the limit $\epsilon \to 0$.
 For the special case of tunneling out of the false vacuum, and thus considering an infinitely long time interval, these authors find that the decay rate is independent of $\epsilon$.

 This result hinges, however, on the infinite length of the time interval under consideration.
 To understand this dependence, we may consider the tunneling of a point particle in a potential with two (nearly) degenerate vacua $x_{\pm}$.
 In imaginary time, the instanton describing this process to leading order is the well-known \textit{kink}, whose value at $\tau \to - \infty $ (or, equivalently, $ T \to - \infty $) describes the initial state of the system.
 Along a more general complex-time contour, the solution itself becomes a complex function,